AmuthesWaran/javascript-basics-assignment/README.md

-#Javascript-Basics-Assignment
+# Javascript-Basics-Assignment
-    To run test cases locally, you shall execute -
+- To run test cases locally, use the below commands -
     `npm install`
     `npm run test`